-The Local Academy Council will approve the RSE policy, and hold the headteacher to account for its implementation.
-The Local Academy Council will hold the headteacher to account for the implementation of this policy.
+The Local Academy Council will approve the RSE policy, and hold the Head Teacher to account for its implementation.
 The Local Academy Council has delegated the approval of this policy to Mrs K Kulyk (Headteacher).

 The headteacher/deputy headteacher

 The headteacher, in collaboration with the deputy head teacher for curriculum, is responsible for ensuring that RSE is taught consistently across the school, and for managing requests to withdraw pupils from [non-statutory components of RSE (see section 9).